Doing Experiments and Revising Rules with Natural Language and Probabilistic Reasoning: Introduction

 \section{Introduction}

-An important way that humans grow their knowledge of the world is by experimentation, intervention, and other forms of active learning.
-This process is most clearly present in the experimental sciences, but similar processes of active inference contribute to human learning starting even in infancy~\citep{mendez2023controlling,COOK2011341,conceptualChange,schulz2012origins,gopnik1999scientist}.
-Within everyday adult learning and thinking, active experimentation helps us quickly learn to use new devices, web pages, and other tools.
+An important way that humans grow their knowledge of the world is by experimentation and other forms of active learning.
+This process is most clearly present in the experimental sciences, but similar processes of active inference begin in infancy through early childhood~\cite{mendez2023controlling,COOK2011341,conceptualChange,schulz2012origins,gopnik1999scientist}.
+Within everyday adult cognition, active experimentation helps us quickly learn to use new devices and tools.